Emily Vermeule: Awards and honors

 Vermeule was awarded the Radcliffe Graduate Society Gold Medal in 1968.
 In 1980, she received the American Philological Association's Charles J. Goodwin Award of Merit for her book Aspects of Death in Early Greek Art and Poetry.

 In 1982 the National Endowment for the Humanities selected Vermeule for the Jefferson Lecture, the U.S. federal government's highest honor for achievement in the humanities.
 Her lecture was entitled "Greeks and Barbarians: The Classical Experience in the Larger World," and dealt with the relationship between the Greeks and their "less civilized" neighbours.

-Vermeule has received several honorary degrees from institutions throughout the United States.
+Vermeule received several honorary degrees from institutions throughout the United States.
 In 1968, Douglass College, Rutgers University, awarded her a D.Litt.; 1970, University of Massachusetts, Amherst, a D.F.A; 1970, Regis College, LL.D; 1971, Smith College, D.Litt.; 1973, Wheaton College, D.Litt.; and 1974, Trinity College, Hartford, L.H.D.

 Vermeule was an elected member of both the American Academy of Arts and Sciences and the American Philosophical Society.

 A festschrift in her honor was published in 1998: The Ages of Homer: A Tribute to Emily Townsend Vermeule.

 Personal life and legacy

 She married the archaeologist Cornelius Clarkson Vermeule III in 1957.
 Together they had two children: Blakey Vermeule, a professor of English literature at Stanford University, and Adrian Vermeule, a professor at Harvard Law School.

 Vermeule was an avid supporter of the Boston Red Sox, and frequently compared the efforts of the Red Sox to the mythical Greek heroes from her studies as evidenced in three newspaper articles she published: "It Is Not a Myth—They're Immortal: Gallant Red Sox Did Not Really Fail" (Boston Globe, October 5, 1978); "Odysseus at Fenway" (New York Times, September 26, 1982); and "Why Boston Still Hates the Yankees" (Boston Globe, June 14, 1990).

 She died of heart disease-related issues in Cambridge, Massachusetts on February 6, 2001, at the age of 72.
 Vermeule was one of the earliest female academics at Harvard University and helped shape the faculty.
-Vermeule was also a published poet, whose poems appeared in The New Yorker and Poetry Magazine.
+Vermeule was also a published poet, whose works appeared in The New Yorker and Poetry Magazine.